-Slidelines define the contacting Surfaces of the model.
-They are used in pairs (a master and a slave) and define opposing contacting Surfaces.
-They are assigned to Lines for 2D analyses and to Surfaces for 3D analyses.
-In this analysis, the master and slave slides are assigned to selected internal Lines of the Lug and selected external Lines of the Pin.
+Slidelines define the contacting surfaces of the model.
+They are used in pairs (a primary and a secondary) and define opposing contacting surfaces.
+They are assigned to lines for 2D analyses and to surfaces for 3D analyses.
+In this analysis, the primary and secondary slides are assigned to selected internal lines of the Lug and selected external lines of the Pin.

-Attributes

-Slideline...
+Attributes Slideline...

-- Ensure that the Close contact parameter is set to 0.1 and leave the remaining values as their default settings. - Enter the attribute name as Lug_Pin and click OK - Select the 4 internal lower arcs of the Lug. - Drag and drop the slideline attribute Lug_Pin from the STreeview onto the selected features, setting this slideline to be the Master.
+- Ensure that the Close contact parameter is set to 0.1 and leave the remaining values as their default settings. - Enter the attribute name as Lug\Pin and click OK - Select the 4 internal lower arcs of the Lug. - Drag and drop the slideline attribute Lug\Pin from the Treeview onto the selected features, setting this slideline to be the Primary.
 Leave the orientation as Default and click OK